Ationet/ationetdocs/ATIONet_Mobile_Payment_Fleet_Api_-EN.md

 ### Static QR Image

-Static QR Image is a photo that is pasted in the Pump and contains the pump Number and the Site code, it's mandatory data to do a Transacction. warning.
+Static QR Image is a photo that is pasted in the Pump and contains the pump Number and the Site code, it's mandatory data to do a Transacction.
 Below is an image as an example

 ![ationetTR](Content/Images/SiteSystemCommander/siteqr2.jpeg)